 The advantage of working in 3D is the potential to avoid overlapping objects in 2D images.
 A major disadvantage is the increase in computation cost (memory and/or calculations) of the algorithms.
 In addition, the resolution of most confocal microscopy techniques in the xy-plane is at least three times better than in the z-axis [84].
 Therefore, special adjustments need to be made such as image interpolation or anisotropic filtering.
-Segmentation can be directly performed at each xy-plane [85, 83] or extended to 3D.
-However, segmentation by processing each xy-plane requires further computations to connect the 2D ROIs along the z-axis (see Fig. 3).
-The extension from 2D to 3D requires checking consistency for ROI connectivity, and optionally smoothness, in order to deal with the effect of the elongated voxel in the z-axis that distorts the surface properties (see Fig. 3E; the surface representation of the segmented parapineal cell after refinement with a 3D active surface model led to acceptable surface properties).
-Segmentation by extending to 3D also requires defining operations over voxels sets.
-For instance, Amat et al. [86] defined 3D ROIs by directly associating voxels into a super-voxel using a k-means approach, and obtained the final segmentation by identifying connected super-voxels.
+Segmentation can be directly performed at each xy-plane [83, 85] and extended to 3D.
+However, segmentation by processing each xyplane requires further computations to connect the 2D ROIs along the z-axis (see Fig. 3).
+The extension from 2D to 3D requires consistency checkings for ROI connectivity, and optionally smoothness, in order to deal with the effect of the elongated voxel in the z-axis that distort the surface properties (see Fig. 3E; the surface representation of the segmented parapineal organ cells after refinement with a 3D active surface led to acceptable surface properties). model Segmentation by extending to 3D also requires defining operations over voxel sets.
+For instance, Amat et al. [86] defined 3D ROIs by directly associating voxels into a super-voxel using a k-means approach, and obtained the final segmentation by identifying connected supervoxels.

-Segmentation with temporal information
+Segmentation with Temporal Information

-Melani et al. [85] applied a combination of subjective contours (level-sets) and optical flow [87] for motion estimation which handled smooth intensity changes in the image over time but was prone to the aperture problem .
-Later, Mikula et al. [88] used a generalized subjective surface model [83] with a time-regularization constraint in the energy function.
+Melani et al. [85] applied a combination of subjective contours (level-sets) and optical flow [87] for motion estimation which handled smooth intensity changes in the image over time but was prone to the aperture problem.
+Later, Mikula et al. [88] used a generalized subjective surface model [83] with a timeregularization constraint in the energy function.
 They assumed smooth contour displacements between consecutive time frames and performed a forward segmentation by incrementally linking the segmentation from previous frames.
-Then, the obtained trajectories were refined through 3D + time parametrized curves.
+Then, the obtained trajectories were refined through 3D plus time parameterized curves.
 They validated this approach with synthetic models and nuclei sequences with spherical shapes and smooth motion/deformations.
-Luengo-Oroz et al. [89] presented a method for 3D + time tracking and segmentation using convolution of 4D (3D + time)templates ("morphological elements") to represent and locate motion from nuclei and membranes.
-They segmented ROIs and their divisions through time by morphological operations such as erosion or dilation.
+Luengo-Oroz et al. [89] presented a method for 3D plus time tracking and segmentation using convolution of 4D (3D plus time) templates (morphological elements) to represent and locate motion from nuclei and membranes.
+They segmented cells and their divisions through time by performing morphological operations such as erosion or dilation.
 They also presented a watershed algorithm extended to 3D including a viscous term to segment cell membranes, and performed tests with 2-photon and light sheet microscopy images.
-The algorithms performed poorly when segmenting membranes in noisy images, when portions of the image provide a weak signal, or when segmenting objects moving quickly.
+However, the algorithms performed poorly when segmenting membranes in noisy images, when portions of the image provide a weak signal, or when segmenting objects moving quickly.